bcwilhite/ato-toolkit/stig/tools/README.md

 # Azure STIG Templates for (Linux & Windows) Scale Deployment

 Based on community feedback, **Scale Deployment** scripts have been created for the ATO Toolkit.
-These scripts facilitate scaled VM deployment using the included ARM Templates and associated artifacts.
-Scale deployment can be enabled by simply supplying the required data via script parameters or a specially crafted PowerShell data file.
+The scripts included in the tools directory can be used to scaled VM deployment with the included ARM Templates and associated artifacts.
+Scale deployment can be enabled by supplying the required data via script parameters or a specially crafted PowerShell data file.

 ## Prerequisites

-In order to use the scale deployment scripts included with the ATO Toolkit, the following requirements must be met.
+To use the scale deployment scripts included with the ATO Toolkit, the following requirements must be met.

 * Azure Subscription in a supported region
   * AzureCloud